Teatro Mapuche El Katango

 Miriam Álvarez is a researcher, director, dramaturgist and actress who coordinates El Katango‘s work.

 El Katango's work builds a poetic language by investigating gestural repertoires.
-It works from Mapuche people’s images and memories of forced displacement and family and community ties rupture.
-The dramaturgical work explores a vast repertoire of narratives, oral memory (including the actress and their families), and archival work.
+It uses Mapuche people’s images and memories of forced displacement and the rupture of family and community ties.
+The dramaturgical work explores a vast repertoire of narratives, oral memories (including those of the actresses and their families), and archival work.
 Using these methodologies, the group sought to mobilise the large percentage of the Mapuche population that was marginalised from the discourse and political action of Mapuche organisations at the beginning of the 21st century.

 During the collaborative work with CARLA, Miriam Álvarez produced two scenes.
 Las hierbas (The Herbs) addresses present territorial conflicts and focuses on the relationship between the countryside and the city and the daily life of Mapuche care practices.
 This scene can be seen in the video included in the exhibition.
 The other, Como dos gotas de agua (Two Peas in a Pod), proposes an innovative crossing between a Mapuche's displacement experiences and an Afro woman.

-The women exchange their experiences of forced movement generated by state agents and other actors.
-At the same time, the current focus on gender, thanks to the rise of the feminist movement since the beginning of the 21st century, allows racialised women's daily experiences to be put on the agenda.
-These women come together on the scene, breaking an official history that makes the Afro-Indigenous mix unthinkable in Argentina.
+The women exchange their experiences of forced movement caused by state agents and other actors.
+At the same time, the current focus on gender, a result of the rise of the feminist movement from the beginning of the 21st century, allows racialised women's daily experiences to be put on the agenda.
+These women come together in the scene, breaking an official history that makes the Afro-Indigenous interactions unthinkable in Argentina.

 View the full text Como dos gotas de agua by Miriam Álvarez

-The play questions the racist foundations that justified the Mapuche people’s territorial dispossession.
-In poetic terms, the gestures, the scenic elements and the corporality represent the importance of pu lawen -Mapuche traditional medicine- in the reconnection of the displaced Mapuche with their territory and the re-establishment of a state of collective well-being.
+The play questions the racist foundations that justified the territorial dispossession of the Mapuche people.
+In poetic terms, gestures, scenic elements and corporality represent the importance of pu lawen - Mapuche traditional medicine - in the reconnection of displaced Mapuche people with their territory and the re-establishment of a state of collective well-being.

 Ref.